znxftw/dotfiles/README.md

 - Ensure that the software catalogs (`files/--HOME--/Brewfile`, `scripts/fresh-install-of-osx.sh`, `scripts/capture-prefs.sh`) are always kept in sync with the actual applications that you install and use
 - Ensure that the git repo catalogs that you are "tracking" in the `${PERSONAL_CONFIGS_DIR}/repositories-*.yml` files are kept up-to-date so that resurrection in your new machine will be seamless
 - Ensure to run the `scripts/capture-prefs.sh` (with the export switch) to export and capture/backup your preferences for all installed applications from your current machine.
-If you want to automate the repetitive running of this and possibly other scripts/commands, you can use the system-level cronjobs to set this up!
+If you want to automate the repetitive running of this and possibly other scripts/commands, you can use the system-level cronjobs to set this up, the details of which can be found in the Extras!

 # Extras/Details